videosdk-live/videosdk-docs/flutter_docs_versioned_docs/version-0.0.x/api/sdk-reference/pubsubmessage-class.md

 ## using PubSubMessage Class

-The `PubSubMessage` includes properties of PubSub message.
+The `PubSubMessage class` includes properties of PubSub message.

 import MethodListGroup from '@theme/MethodListGroup';
 import MethodListItemLabel from '@theme/MethodListItemLabel';